By Justin Clark – Brisbane Tutor

 Going back to school is an exciting and nerve-wracking time of year for children that brings with it many changes to their routine.
 By preparing you child for the transition back to school, through re-establishing school routines, preparing their belongings, talking about what to expect and building connections, you can help ensure their back to school experience is a positive one.

 For children with learning difficulties and other challenges such as autism getting back into the routine of school can be especially challenging.
-Not only will Justin and his team help with learning difficulties tutoring, we also help your children build confidence and social skills.
+Not only will Justin and his team help with learning difficulties tutoring, they also help your children build confidence and social skills.